vOptSolver/vOptGeneric.jl/README.md

-# Solver of multiobjective linear optimization problems
+# vOptSolver: vOptGeneric for multiobjective non-structured problems

 This repository concerns **vOptGeneric**, the part of **vOptSolver** devoted to **multiobjective non-structured problems**.
 With vOptGeneric, the problem is expressed using JuMP algebraic language extended to multiple objectives.